 Allsquare Accountants Edinburgh can help you start your company with our Company formation & registration services

 In the UK and Ireland, company formation is the process of incorporating or registering a company with Companies House.
-There are several ways to register, including on the Internet through the Companies House website, by post, through an agent or solicitor or by using approved third party software.
+There are several ways to register, including on the Internet through the Companies House website, through an agent or solicitor or by using approved third party software.

 Application fees and how long the process takes

 Online applications with Companies House will cost £12 and can take as little as 24 hours.
 Paper filing or postal applications can take from 8-10 days depending on the company structure, and costs £40.
 Specialised agents offer company formation packages ranging from £25 to £100.
 Fees do not include the cost of witnessing or preparing documents like the memorandum and articles of association.

 Types of company that can be registered with Companies House

 Choosing the type of business you want to create determines your legal responsibilities, which include the rules you will need to follow, taxes, how profit is managed and your personal responsibilities in the event that the company makes a loss.
 The type of company you choose also governs business investments and company ownership.

 – Private Companies Limited By Shares (Limited, Ltd)

 – Limited Liability Partnerships (LLP)

 The three main business structures in the UK are limited companies (PLC/Ltd), limited partnerships (LP) and limited liability partnerships (LLP).